Last updated: April 13, 2021

-FFmpeg is free, open-source software designed to facilitate the creation, management, conversion, and streaming of multimedia content.
+FFmpeg is free, open source software designed to facilitate the creation, management, conversion, and streaming of multimedia content.

 If you think your multimedia-rich site will be fine with your unlimited bandwidth hosting, you might want to recheck your terms of service: "unlimited" isn't always what it's cracked up to be.

-For a website full of multimedia, those video, audio, image files could use up tons of bandwidth.
-If you go over your allotted bandwidth, you could find yourself in violation of your terms of service, and in danger of getting your site shut down.
+For a website full of multimedia, those video, audio, and image files could use up tons of bandwidth.
+If you go over your allotted bandwidth, you could find yourself in violation of your terms of service and in danger of getting your site shut down.

 Luckily, there's a hosting feature called FFmpeg that will help keep your multimedia-rich site's bandwidth usage down.

-Created in 2000, FFmpeg is a free and open-source collection of tools and libraries that allows users to record, convert, and stream video and audio in a multitude of formats.
+Created in 2000, FFmpeg is a free and open source collection of tools and libraries that allows users to record, convert, and stream video and audio in a multitude of formats.

-By converting it to a much smaller, but still viewable, VOB format, you could save tons of space and bandwidth — two critical considerations for any website owner in an age where "unlimited bandwidth" doesn't always live up to its name.
+By converting it to a much smaller, but still viewable, VOB format, you could save a lot of space and bandwidth — two critical considerations for any website owner in an age where "unlimited bandwidth" doesn't always live up to its name.

-Could Your Website Benefit From FFmpeg Hosting?
+Can My Website Benefit From FFmpeg Hosting?

-If you plan to stream multimedia content for your users, or provide tools for the conversion, sharing, and streaming of user-created content, then you may want to look into a comprehensive multimedia management tool such as FFmpeg.
+If you plan to stream multimedia content for your users or provide tools for the conversion, sharing, and streaming of user-created content, then you may want to look into a comprehensive multimedia management tool such as FFmpeg.

 Your website could benefit from FFmpeg software if it includes: